homelab-alpha/docs/content/docs/adguard-home/adguard_home_overview.md

   parties (sellers and traders) known to be fraudulent.
 - [**IDNs:**] Filter consisting of a list that blocks Internationalized Domain Names.
+- [**LabHost phishing domains:**] Filter consisting 41,962 phishing domains.
+  Domains are associated with LabHost, a phishing-as-a-service (PhaaS) platform identified by the FBI.
 - [**Malicious IP Addresses:**] Filter consisting of a list of known malicious IP addresses. (safeguard your network from potential threats.)
 - [**Microsoft Whitelist:**] Filter consisting of specific DNS whitelist for